mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 <div class="exercise-end"></div>

 Now that we've removed Entity Framework, we need to replace it.
-If you recall, Entity Framework was used by ASP.NET Identity as a middleware to map between ASP.NET Identity code objects (like the `IdentityUser` class) and the backend data store.
+If you recall, Entity Framework was used by ASP.NET Identity as a middleware to map between ASP.NET Identity code objects (like the `IdentityUser` class) and the back-end data store.

 We'll be using Azure Table storage as our data store, so we'll have to add another library to act as the middleware for persisting data to Azure Table storage.
 The package we'll be using is named *ElCamino.AspNet.Identity.AzureTable*.